Karel Plicka: Career

 In the late 1920s, Plicka began using a camera on his travels and contributed photographs to the Prague illustrated weekly Pestrý týden.
 He created his first silm films in 1928 (Za Slovenským ludom) and 1929 (Po horách, po dolách).
 The latter received a Gold Medal at the 1st Venice International Film Festival, held in 1932.
 In 1932, he met and befriended the photographer and filmmaker Alexandr Hackenschmied, with whom he co-created the "film poem" Zem spieva (The Earth Sings), considered a magnum opus of Czechoslovak documentary film.
 In the 1930s and 40s, he collaborated as an expert assistant in production of Slovak and Soviet films (e.g. Jánošík (1935) by Martin Frič and films by Ilya Kopalin and Vasily Belyayev).
 In 1938, he founded the courses of photography and cinematography at the Škola umeleckých remesiel (School of Applied Arts) in Bratislava.
 It was the first attempt at film education in Czechoslovakia.
 Later, in 1946, he co-founded the Film and TV School of the Academy of Performing Arts in Prague (FAMU), of which he became the first dean.

 However, Plicka left FAMU in 1950 due to health issues, and devoted himself mainly to landscape and architectural photography.
 His photographic and ethnographic work was published in many books and was highly regarded both by public and experts.
 In his books, Plicka concentrated on documenting folk traditions, Slovak landscape, and Prague.
 During his life, Plicka received the highest state awards, such as Řád práce (Order of Work) (1954), National Artist (1968), Prize for the Best Book of the Year (1971), National Prize of the Slovak Socialist Republic (1975) and Order of Tomáš Garrigue Masaryk (in memoriam, 1991).

 Karel Plicka died in 1987 in Prague.
-He wasburied in the Slovak town of Martin.
-Since 1988 there has been a museum dedicated to his work in the Slovak village of Blatnica.
+He was buried in the Slovak town of Martin.
+Since 1988, there has been a museum dedicated to his work in the Slovak municipality of Blatnica.